Gamba Osaka: Record breaking

-In 2005, the club claimed its first J.League championship on a dramatic final day during which any of five clubs could have claimed the championship.
+In 2005, the club claimed its first J.League title on a dramatic final day during which any of five clubs could have claimed the championship.
 Gamba needed to win, and have cross town rivals Cerezo Osaka draw or lose.
-Gamba defeated a valiant Kawasaki Frontale 4–2, while victory was snatched from Cerezo by a last-minute FC Tokyo equalizer.
+Gamba Osaka defeated a valiant Kawasaki Frontale 4–2, while victory was snatched from Cerezo Osaka by a last-minute FC Tokyo equalizer.
 In an AFC Champions League match in 2006, Gamba defeated Vietnamese side Đà Nẵng in a record-equaling victory of 15–0.
 In the 2008 Pan-Pacific Championship final, Gamba beat MLS club Houston Dynamo 6–1 to win the tournament, in large part because of Bare who scored 4 goals in the final (5 in all at the tournament).
 After his brilliant display and having just scored 10 goals in 18 games for Gamba in the domestic league, he was sold to UAE club Al-Ahli for 1 billion yen.